unixsurfer/anycast_healthchecker/README.rst

 How anycast-healthchecker works
 -------------------------------

-The current release of anycast-healthchecker supports only the Bird daemon which you have to configure in a specific way.
+The current release of anycast-healthchecker supports only the Bird daemon, which you have to configure in a specific way.
 Thus, it is mandatory to explain very briefly how Bird handles advertisements for routes.

 Bird maintains a routing information base (`RIB`_) and various protocols import/export routes to/from it.
 The diagram below illustrates how Bird advertises routes for IPs assigned to the loopback interface to the rest of the network using BGP protocol.
 Bird can also import routes learned via BGP/OSPF protocols, but this part of the routing process is irrelevant to the functionality of anycast-healthchecker.

 .. image:: bird_daemon_rib_explained.png